fstnetwork/module-api/API_Reference/submitSignedTransaction.md

-# Get Smart Token Holders
+# Submit the Signed Transaction

-You are able to submit SignedTransaction via this API.
+You are able to submit the SIGNED transaction via this API and FST Network will broadcast your transaction to the Ethereum Network.

 ## GraphQL API